dapplets/dapplet-docs/docs/using-adapters.md

 ![Dapplet Settings](/img/a_twitter_1.jpg)

-Finally, implement `/src/index.ts` of the dapplet according to the example:
+Finally, implement the dapplet’s `/src/index.ts` according to the example:

 ```ts
 import {} from '@dapplets/dapplet-extension';